kubernetes/steering/elections.md

 resign, the entire company’s representation will be removed and new special elections held.
 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved Steering Committee members will decide.

-### Initial Election

-Because of the need to bootstrap a staggered election cycle, some of the initial committee members will only serve a single year term.
-These three people will be the lowest vote getters from the top six in the initial election.
+### Terms and election cycles

+Steering committee members are elected to serve two year terms, with roughly half of the elected members coming up for re-election each year for purposes of continuity.
+This staggered election cycle was bootstrapped in 2017 by cutting the terms of the lowest vote getters to one year.

+## Election schedule and operation

-The bootstrap committee will operate the election and circulate a timeline for nominations, and the vote.
+The steering committee picks election officers to operate the election and circulate a timeline for nominations, and the vote.
+At present because results are announced early October, the steering committee should start looking at this process by mid-July, planning to kick things off by mid-August.
+This process is articulated in [kubernetes/community/elections/README.md].

 ### Vacancies